Afroasiatic languages: Omotic

 The c.
 30 Omotic languages are still mostly undescribed by linguists.
 They are all spoken in southwest Ethiopia except for the Ganza language, spoken in Sudan.
-Omotic is typically split into North Omotic (or Aroid) and South Omotic, with the latter more influenced by the Nilotic languages; it is unclear whether the Dizoid group of Omotic languages belongs to the Northern or Southern group.
+Omotic is typically split into North Omotic (or Damotic) and South Omotic (or Aroid), with the latter more influenced by the Nilotic languages; it is unclear whether the Dizoid group of Omotic languages belongs to the Northern or Southern group.
 The two Omotic languages with the most speakers are Wolaitta and Gamo-Gofa-Dawro, with about 1.2 million speakers each.

 A majority of specialists consider Omotic to constitute a sixth branch of Afroasiatic.
 Omotic was formerly considered part of the Cushitic branch; some scholars continue to consider it part of Cushitic.
 Other scholars have questioned whether it is Afroasiatic at all, due its lack of several typical aspects of Afroasiatic morphology.

 Semitic

 There are between 40 and 80 languages in the Semitic family.
-Today, Semitic languages are spoken across North Africa, Western Asia, and the Horn of Africa, as well as on the island of Malta, making them the sole Afroasiatic branch with members originating outside Africa.
-Arabic, spoken in both Asia and Africa, has around 300 million native speakers, while the Ethiopian Amharic has around 25 million.
+Today, Semitic languages are spoken across North Africa, West Asia, and the Horn of Africa, as well as on the island of Malta, making them the sole Afroasiatic branch with members originating outside Africa.
+Arabic, spoken in both Asia and Africa, is by far the most widely spoken Afroasiatic language today, with around 300 million native speakers, while the Ethiopian Amharic language has around 25 million; collectively, Semitic is the largest branch of Afroasiatic by number of current speakers.

-Most authorities divide Semitic into two branches: East Semitic, which includes the extinct Akkadian language and West Semitic, which includes Arabic, Aramaic, the Canaanite languages, including Hebrew, as well as the Ethiopian Semitic languages such as Ge'ez and Amharic.
+Most authorities divide Semitic into two branches: East Semitic, which includes the extinct Akkadian language, and West Semitic, which includes Arabic, Aramaic, the Canaanite languages (including Hebrew), as well as the Ethiopian Semitic languages such as Geʽez and Amharic.
 The classification within West Semitic remains contested.
 The only group with an African origin is Ethiopian Semitic.
 The oldest written attestations of Semitic languages come from Mesopotamia, Northern Syria, and Egypt and date as early as c.
 3000 BCE.

 Other proposed branches

-There there are also other proposed branches, but none has so far convinced a majority of scholars:
+There are also other proposed branches, but none has so far convinced a majority of scholars: